MSCrowned/maplestory/docs/threads-of-fate.md

 ## Prerequisites

+1. Unlock at least 2 NPCs ([Pre-quest guide](https://www.reddit.com/r/Maplestory/comments/p574l9/threads_of_fate_summarized_questline/))
-1. Have at least 2 NPCs unlocked both with 70 closeness
+2. Have at least 2 NPCs unlocked both with 70 closeness
    1. Personally, I recommend Takeno and Kurama as their gift items are easy to obtain (Elixirs and Arrows)

 ## How To Obtain The Right `Ask`